 The dissertation examining committee provides a means of exposing the candidate’s ideas to a variety of views, and helps to guide and oversee the candidate’s research progress, which is reviewed by the committee each year.
 The chairperson of the committee must submit a written report to the graduate program director on the student’s progress after each review.

 Dissertation Proposal: In addition, the student is required to submit a written dissertation proposal and present it in an oral examination conducted by the dissertation examining committee.
 The written dissertation proposal must be distributed to the committee members at least two weeks before the oral examination.
 The oral examination probes the doctoral student’s ability and examines the progress, direction and methodology of the dissertation research.
 The student will be examined on the dissertation topic and its objective, the problem formulation, research approach, and knowledge in related areas.
 The majority of the dissertation examining committee must approve the student’s performance.
-The dissertation proposal is expected to be submitted at least 1 year before the dissertation defense.
+The dissertation proposal must be submitted/presented at least 1 year before the dissertation defense.